samtron1412/docs/tech/it/dev/test/testing.md

       implementation of an API that behaves like the real implementation, but isn't suitable for production (e.g. an in-memory database).
-- Should use fake as much as possible, then mocks, and finally stubs
+- Should use real dependencies as much as possible, then fake, then mocks, and finally stubs
+    + Mocks and Stubs are useful for testing any network calls (non-local requests and responses)
+    + Use real dependencies or fake as much as possible for non-network calls.
+    + Mocks and Stubs might not catch all behavior changes of dependency class/systems in the future.

 # 2. Test organization